reggiebernardo/reggiebernardo.github.io/index.md

 > "Pick a flower on Earth and you move the farthest star." - PD

-Welcome to my corner of the Web!
-My name is Reggie, and as a theoretical cosmologist, I spend my days exploring the deepest secrets of the universe.
-On this website, I'll be sharing my discoveries with you, as well as my thoughts on the latest developments in the field.

-Throughout my scientific journey, I've accumulated a wealth of knowledge, and I'm excited to share my findings with you.
-On this website, you'll find my [research](./research.html), [notes](https://github.com/reggiebernardo/notebooks), and readings, which I hope will inspire and educate you.

-Feel free to explore the material at your leisure and use it in any way that benefits your own pursuits.
-And if you have any questions or comments, don't hesitate to [reach out to me](mailto:reginaldchristianbernardo@gmail.com).
-I'm always eager to engage with fellow explorers of the cosmos.
+Hello, and welcome to my website!
+I'm Reggie, a [theoretical cosmologist](https://en.wikipedia.org/wiki/Physical_cosmology) dedicated to uncovering the mysteries of the Universe.
+Here, I'll share my latest discoveries and thoughts on cutting-edge developments in the field.
+Delve into my [research](./research), [notebooks](https://github.com/reggiebernardo/notebooks), and [readings](https://twitter.com/reggiebernardo_) to learn and be inspired.
+Join me on this exciting journey of cosmic exploration, and feel free to [reach out](mailto:reginaldchristianbernardo@gmail.com) with any questions or comments.
+Let's explore the cosmos together!

 <center>Me as meme (concepted with VMG)</center>
 <center><img src="./assets/img/measmeme.jpg"  width="75%"></center>